 Harford County Agricultural Land Preservation

-The Harford County Agricultural Land Preservation and Purchase of Development Rights Program allow landowners the option to permanently preserve their property or enter into a temporary agreement as a precursor to permanent preservation.
+The Harford County Purchase of Development Rights Program and Agricultural Land Preservation allow a landowner the option to permanently preserve their property or enter into a temporary agreement as a precursor to permanent preservation.

 Purchase of Development Rights

 Harford County agricultural land preservation easements are Purchase of Development Rights (PDR) contracts that permanently extinguish all preexisting development potential of a particular property and are not used to offset development elsewhere in the county.
 Other than very limited rights reserved to the original grantor and their immediate family, no further commercial or residential subdivision is permitted.
 The grantor of the easement and all subsequent owners of the property retain full fee simple ownership of the land but are bound by the terms of the deed of easement.

 A district agreement is a five-year commitment by a property owner limiting the subdivision of a parcel in return for a tax credit of $50 per acre, offsetting up to 50% of that parcel’s Harford County property tax.
 After the five-year term has expired, the agreement and tax credit remain in effect until the property owner requests termination.
 Upon termination, all accrued property tax credits must be refunded to Harford County.
 Property owners can request a district agreement at any time and it is not a prerequisite for a permanent easement.

 The Maryland Agricultural Land Preservation Foundation (MALPF)easements are maintained by the Maryland Department of Agriculture; the Harford County agricultural preservation coordinator serves as the local program administrator.
 MALPF easements contain limited subdivision rights for the original grantor and immediate family members.